rossmorey/ANSELpx/docs/redux-structure.md

 * `receiveCurrentUser`
   0. invoked from an API callback
   0. the `SessionReducer` stores `currentUser` in the application's state.
-* `removeCurrentUser`
-  0. invoked from an API callback
-  0. the `SessionReducer` removes `currentUser` from the application's state.

 ## Error Cycles